-The Pre-College Experience in Documentary Cinema/Filmmaking is perfect for the student who never puts down their camera, or can use their iPhone to create a short-film that looks like it's Sundance-bound.
+The Pre-College Experience in Digital Filmmaking is perfect for the student who never puts down their camera, or can use their iPhone to create a short-film that looks like it's Sundance-bound.
 Or maybe they're just a young movie-lover who wants to know how to go from viewer to creator.

 Typical Daily Schedule: